 Unfortunately, since the cheese is packaged by Whole Foods themselves, I am not sure if my Van Gogh is from Roth Käse, but my guess is that it is.

 The Vintage Van Gogh is the complete opposite of the Black Pepper Bellavitano.
-It is extremely mild and creamy and blends nicely in sandwich form.
+It is extremely mild and creamy and blends nicely in grilled cheese form.
 While eating the first half of my Vintage Van Gogh grilled cheese, I was afraid the onion rye was overshadowing the Van Gogh.
-However, as I continued to munch on the sandwich, the flavor of the cheese really began to come through.
+However, as I continued to munch on the grilled cheese, the flavor of the cheese really began to come through.
 My suggestion to you, if you want to use this cheese on a flavored bread, would be to make sure that you don’t skimp on the cheese.
-I believe the second half of my sandwich simply happened to have more cheese than the first half, allowing me to truly taste the Vintage Van Gogh.
+I believe the second half of my grilled cheese simply happened to have more cheese than the first half, allowing me to truly taste the Vintage Van Gogh.